Steam Generator Tube Rupture Analysis Using Dynamic Simulation

 •The HP fluid flows both through the tube stud remaining in the tubesheet, and through the other longer section of tube.

 API 520 provides a variety of methods for estimating flow through a given orifice that can be used to determine the tube rupture flow.
-Urdaneta Perez and collaborators suggest to add 30% to account for model uncertainties.
+Urdaneta Perez and collaborators suggest adding 30% to account for model uncertainties.

 A steam generator needs to be assessed to determine whether a pressure relief device is required.
 If required, determine what type of device (RD or PSV) and which would be the appropriate device size to protect the equipment according to the safety standards.
 Table 1 presents the design conditions for this steam generator.